-What Is Domiciliary Hospitalization in Health Insurance?
+What Is Domiciliary Hospitalisation in Health Insurance?

-How Does Domiciliary Hospitalization Work?
+How Does Domiciliary Hospitalisation Work?

-The meaning of domiciliary hospitalization is that it denotes a unique healthcare model that provides essential at-home medical care.
+The meaning of domiciliary hospitalisation is that it denotes a unique healthcare model that provides essential at-home medical care.
 The system operates on a patient-centric approach and a recognition that certain medical conditions can be effectively managed outside traditional hospital settings.
 The process typically unfolds as follows:

 1. Physician Recommendation